-No. Action Description References A В С D must be activated approximately 2.5 hours in advance of their expected load curtailment time.
+No. Action Description References A В с D must be activated approximately 2.5 hours in advance of their expected load curtailment time.
 The use of Daily Energy Limited resources may be used at this time provided adequate resources are available.
 19 Solicit Bids/Offers The IESO will solicit bids and offers at this time.
 Y The IESO will open the offer / bidding window and issue an advisory notice.
 20 Reconfigure Transmission system Where an evaluation has deemed it beneficial to do so, the IESO will reconfigure the transmission system to avoid the declaration of an emergency operating state .
-Y 21 Issue a reliability declaration 20 to call on Hydro Quebec capacity (only during summer periods in which Hydro Quebec has committed capacity to the IESO) A reliability declaration must be made to ensure offers are submitted by Hydro Quebec to provide firm energy .
+Y 21 Issue a reliability declaration 20 to call on Hydro Quebec capacity (only during summer periods in which Hydro Quebec has committed capacity to the IESO) A reliability declaration must be made to obligate Hydro Quebec to provide firm energy per the requirements of the IESO/Hydro Quebec Amended and Restated Capacity Sharing Agreement and/or the 2024 Capacity Sharing Agreement.
 The IESO will issue an advisory notice.
 IESO internal procedures Y 22 Issue an advisory for the declaration of an emergency operating state Issue an advisory notice to indicate the declaration of the emergency operating state .
 The IESO will issue a RCIS message.
 Market Rules - Chapter 7 Section 12.1.3.3 Y 23 Purchase emergency energy and request emergency assistance Purchase resources not made available through market mechanisms to eliminate the deficiency.
 These purchases are made to maintain 30-minute operating reserve and are not providing support to the exports that may be flowing at the time.
 The source of the purchases must be the seller's surplus energy .
-The IESO will issue an advisory notice.
 Market Rules - Chapter 5 Section 2.3.3A Y

-20 Reliability declaration is a term used in association with the IESO/Hydro Quebec Capacity Sharing Agreement.
-For more information, refer to Market Manual 4.3: Real-Time Scheduling of the Physical Markets.
+20 Reliability declaration is a term used in association with the IESO/Hydro Quebec Amended and Restated Capacity Sharing Agreement and 2024 Capacity Sharing Agreement.